Find out everything you need to know about using Adjustment

 Every year, we see students who made quick decisions in Clearing and Adjustment come back to The Student Room in the autumn because they want to reapply.
 If you leave a course, you'll still be expected to pay tuition fees, accommodation bills and any other costs for the academic year.

 None of this is intended to put you off using Adjustment: it might be absolutely the right decision for you.
-However, you need to make sure you are aware all of the potential downsides - as well as the benefits - and that you have discussed them with someone who knows what they're talking about, such as an adviser at your school or college.
+However, you need to make sure you're aware of the potential downsides - as well as the benefits - and that you have discussed them with someone who knows what they're talking about, such as an adviser at your school or college.

 The Student Room's advice on Adjustment